-In this blog post I describe how I will handle future collaboration of my open source projects in regard of each projects overall quality and features.
+In this blog post I describe how I will handle future collaboration of my open source projects in regards of each projects overall quality and features.
 This blog post should make clear why I maybe rejected your pull request.

 I do not want to reject people on GitHub.
 When someone wants to collaborate on an open source project of mine I always feel special.
 The person maybe put a vast amount of time into a feature for a project I created on GitHub.
 So I cannot reject the code.
 Even if this makes the quality of a project bad?